SBCODER19/daftpunk-project1/README.md

 High-quality imagery, including album covers and artist photos, is used throughout the website to enhance visual appeal and provide context to the content.
 Images are carefully selected to evoke the essence of Daft Punk's iconic style and music.

+### Videos:
+High-qualiy videos, including some top songs of daft on the home page and select songs from each album on discography page. provides interaction to the page.

 ### Wireframes:

 Wireframes were created to plan the layout and structure of each page, ensuring a logical flow of information and a consistent user experience across the website.